Sommos/javascript_3d_nav_bar/README.md

 # Javascript 3D Nav Bar

-This program builds a responsive, animated 3d navigation bar in JavaScript.
+This program builds a responsive, animated animated 3d navigation bar website in HTML, CSS & JavaScript.

+This has been built into a web application accessible here: https://sommos.github.io/javascript_3d_nav_bar/

 # Contribution